tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ### (1) **MRS shifting towards MRT.**

-A choice set which varies in different attributes has an implicit rate of tradeoff between the attributes -- i.e. the marginal rate of transformation (MRT) -- and it is easy to think of cases when our preferences would adapt to that implicit tradeoff, i.e., where our MRS would rotate towards the MRT that is implicit in the choice set.
+A choice set which varies in different attributes has an implicit rate of tradeoff between the attributes -- i.e. the marginal rate of transformation (MRT) -- and it is easy to think of cases when our preferences would adapt to that implicit tradeoff, i.e., where our marginal rate of substitution (MRS) would rotate towards the MRT that is implicit in the choice set.

 The MRS shifting towards the MRT could be rationalized in at least two ways.
 First, suppose you believe the social MRS to be informative about your own MRS, and you believe that the choice set reflects the market price, and finally, you believe that the price reflects the social MRS (as it would in a competitive equilibrium).
-Second, suppose you believe the person who constructed the choice set to be cooperative (in the sense of Grice (1967)) - i.e., they only include things which they believe to have similar values, then the MRT in the choice set reflects their beliefs about your MRS, which is itself informative.For example: if I ask “would you prefer a poached egg or gruel for breakfast?” it's likely that I will infer that the gruel must be quite good.
+Second, suppose you believe the person who constructed the choice set to be cooperative (in the sense of Grice (1967)) - i.e., they only include things which they believe to have similar values, then the MRT in the choice set reflects their beliefs about your MRS, which is itself informative.
+For example: if I'm staying in your spare room and me you and you ask me “would you prefer a poached egg or gruel for breakfast?” then I will infer that your gruel must be pretty good.

 If there are just two attributes (i,j) and two alternatives (a,b) then the implicit tradeoff is $MRT_{i,j}=\frac{\|a_{i}-b_{i}\|}{\|a_{j}-b_{j}\|}$.
 If the MRS rotates to meet this MRT then the sensitivity to attribute $i$ will be decreasing in the range observed along that dimension, exactly as implied by the range-sensitivity theory (V, M&C, BR&S).

-**However the MRS-MRT effect implies range sensitivity for a 2-attribute, 2-alternative case.
+**However the MRS-MRT effect implies range sensitivity only for a 2-attribute, 2-alternative case.
 Outside of that case the intuitions depart.**

 A marginal rate of transformation can only be directly identifed from a menu if the number of alternatives is equal to the number of attributes.
 I.e., to define a plane in $n$ dimensions from a set of points, you'll need exactly $n$ points.
 If you have fewer then it becomes the statistical problem of fitting a line to a set of points - e.g. by using orthogonal regression.
 Here is a simple example where the MRT theory and other theories (e.g. range-sensitivity) give qualitatively different answers, and in which the MRS-MRT theory seems more faithful to the intuition.
 Suppose we have the following three options: